Frequently asked questions about international repatriation and repatriation of deceased persons

 Flight bookings for a transfer cannot be made via traditional portals, but must be made via special freight services and in consultation with the airline.
 Customs must also be informed in many cases, especially for transfers outside the EU.
 We take care of International Funeral We handle the entire flight and customs process for you - including communication with the airline and compliance with all transport regulations.

-In which countries do you offer repatriations?
+In which countries do we offer repatriations?

 We organise repatriations worldwide - whether within Europe, to Africa, Asia, North or South America.
 Thanks to our many years of co-operation with international partners and diplomatic offices, we know the procedures in over 100 countries.
 We particularly frequently assist with repatriations from Spain, France, Italy, Turkey, the USA, South America or North Africa.
 No matter where the death has occurred - with International Funeral you have a global partner at your side.